Our Ambassadors

 Our Ambassadors are listed below alphabetically by first name.
 Expand the rows to read more about them.

-Ann was diagnosed with dementia on October 12th 2005 at the age of 52.
-Since her diagnosis, Ann has moved into sheltered accommodation where she is the youngest resident.
-She gives talks to staff and residents about her experiences of dementia as well as being a very active media volunteer travelling around the country to raise awareness and understanding of the condition.
+Ann was diagnosed with dementia in October 2005 at the age of 52.
+Since her diagnosis, Ann has moved into sheltered accommodation where she gives talks to staff and residents about her experiences of dementia as well as being a very active volunteer travelling around the country to raise awareness and understanding of the condition.

 Ann took part in Alzheimer's Disease International conference in London 2012 and has been involved in the Champion Group for Dementia Friendly Communities, as part of the Prime Minister's Challenge on Dementia.

-In July 2012 Ann was awarded an Honorary Doctorate by the University of Bolton for her 'outstanding contribution to healthcare' and in 2013 was awarded the MBE in the New Year's Honours.
+In July 2012 Ann was awarded an Honorary Doctorate by the University of Bolton for her 'outstanding contribution to healthcare' and in 2013 was awarded the MBE in the New Year Honours List.

 Baroness Browning is a former Deputy Chair of the Conservative Party.
 She was MP for Tiverton for 18 years, before in 2010 being raised to the peerage as Baroness Browning of Whimple in the County of Devon.
 During her political career, she has focused on a range of health issues including autism and dementia.
 In Government, she served in various roles including as Minister for Crime Prevention.